asanetargoss/Keyboard-Wizard/README.md

 # Keyboard-Wizard

-This is the new repo for my Minecraft mod Keyboard Wizard, a tool to make finding and fixing keybinding conflicts a lot easier.
+This is a 1.10 maintenance branch of the Minecraft mod Keyboard Wizard, a tool to make finding and fixing keybinding conflicts easier.

-I decided to create an entirely new repo for Keyboard Wizard after I screwed up the history of the old one.